 Become a Burns Fellow

-Drawing on the expertise of the Fellows of Notre Dame’s Institute for Educational Initiatives in economics, political science, psychology, sociology, STEM education, the Kellogg Institute for International Studies, and other affiliated centers, we train doctoral students in research design, implementation, analysis, and inference.
+Drawing on the expertise of the Faculty and Fellows of Notre Dame’s Institute for Educational Initiatives—including scholars in economics, political science, psychology, sociology, cognitive science, computer science, data science, law, literacy education, STEM education, the Keough School of Global Affairs, and collaborating institutes and centers—we train doctoral students in research design, implementation, analysis, and inference.
+Grounded in basic research, research-practice partnerships, and systems improvement, trainees learn to conduct research that advances fundamental understanding and achieves meaningful educational impact.

 ND PIER - A Coordinated Program of Study